PluralKit/PluralKit/docs/3-api-documentation.md

 Discord bot, either in a channel with the bot or in DMs.
 Then, pass this token in the `Authorization` HTTP header on requests that require it.
 Failure to do so on endpoints that require authentication will return a `401 Unauthorized`.

+Some endpoints show information that a given system may have set to private.
+If this is a specific field (eg. description), the field will simply contain `null` rather than the true value.
+If this applies to entire endpoint responses (eg. fronter, switches, member list), the entire request will return `403 Forbidden`.
+Authenticating with the system's token (as described above) will override these privacy settings and show the full information.

 ## Models
 The following three models (usually represented in JSON format) represent the various objects in PluralKit's API.
 A `?` after the column type indicates an optional (nullable) parameter.